Connect with us

 “Inova has an incredible primary care network for those who can’t afford the concierge care,” he said.
 “We are still providing all that is necessary in primary care for those who need it.”

 Some hospitals are starting concierge physician practices far from their home locations.
-For example, Tampa General Hospital in Florida last year opened a concierge practice in upper-middle-class Palm Beach Gardens, a roughly three-hour from Tampa.
+For example, Tampa General Hospital in Florida last year opened a concierge practice in upper-middle-class Palm Beach Gardens, a roughly three-hour drive from Tampa.
 Mount Sinai Health System in New York runs a concierge physician practice in West Palm Beach.

 NCH Healthcare System in Naples, Florida, employs 12 concierge physicians who treat about 3,000 patients total.
 “We found a need in this community for those who wanted a more personalized health care experience,” said James Brinkert, regional administrator for the system.
 Members pay an annual fee of at least $3,500.